pmndrs/zustand/docs/guides/nextjs.md

 ### Creating a store per request

-Let's create our create store factory function that will help use create a new store for each request.
+Let's write our store factory function that will create a new store for each request.

 ```ts